Rainbow (TV series): History

-1994–1995

 Following the nationwide newspaper campaign to bring Rainbow back on air, a reboot of the show was announced by Tetra Films in late 1993 and debuted on Children's ITV in on 10 January 1994.
 The reboot of the show reworked the format enormously as well as replacing nearly all of the cast members.
 Geoffrey's presenter role was scrapped altogether and the show instead focused on the characters of Zippy, George and Bungle, now independent of Geoffrey, running a toy shop for an unseen boss called Mr Top.
-Bungle's appearance was changed radically and he was now played by Richard Robinson, and in the absence of a presenter figure, served a kind of parent role towards Zippy and George whilst retaining his blundering, clumsy nature.
-Zippy and George's puppets were redesigned more subtly but Roy Skelton no longer voiced them; their voices now provided by their puppeteers – Ronnie Le Drew, the only member of the original show's cast still on board, voiced and operated Zippy, while George was operated and voiced by Craig Crane.
-Their personalities were also altered slightly, with George no longer shy but instead confident and assertive, with Zippy consequently forced into more of a self-pitying, submissive role although retaining his boastful nature.
+Tetra could not afford Roy Skelton to voice Zippy as well as hiring Ronnie Le Drew to operate him, so Ronnie became Zippy’s voice, while George was operated and voiced by Craig Crane.
+Bungle's appearance was changed radically and he was now played by Richard Robinson.
 An additional puppet character was also introduced in the form of Cleo, a blue female rabbit voiced and operated by Gillian Robic.
 Cleo's role was unclear, with some episodes portraying her as a mere customer to the shop, others as a nosy neighbour and others as a playmate for Zippy and George.
-The theme tune and the opening sequence was changed altogether.
-The new format was not well received at all by either children or adults, and the show received overwhelmingly negative reviews in the newspapers; its lack of popularity was reflected in poor viewing figures.

-Geoffrey Hayes said that he heard the news of his 'sacking' from the tabloids, rather than from Tetra: "I was shocked really, and for a couple of days I thought it was just me who had been dropped.
-But then Rod, Jane and Freddy had already left and of course, Roy had now been dropped too.
-The guy playing Bungle – he was history, as was the puppeteer doing George; only Zippy's puppeteer was left.
-Ronnie Le Drew who also voiced Zippy for the new Tetra series; I discovered later, had auditioned for it.
-Bungle looked different too, though Zippy and George looked much the same".